Utah’s 5 Best Destination Races

 Where to Stay: Many stay at the Ruby’s Inn by the starting line, or if you are a camper like me, make reservations at the campground next to Ruby’s Inn.

-Top of Utah Marathon
+Logan Marathon: A Top of Utah Tradition

 What to See: If you get a chance, explore the hikes up Logan Canyon or stop at the small zoo at Willow Park with your children.
 I always like to stop at Gossner’s Cheese for a treat after the event.

 Where to Stay: Affordable SpringHill Suites is near Utah State University and the finish line, and boasts a free hot breakfast and heated swimming pool.

 Arches Half Marathon (Formerly The Other Half)